RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: Performance Evaluation

 \subsection{Simulation Results}

-The mobility performance of the 3GPP and the proposed RACH procedure is investigated for both CHO and BHO in Figure \ref{fig:environment}.
-To this end, the impact of different beam access thresholds $ \xi_\textrm{access} $ values and number of prepared beams $ N_B = \vert B_\textrm{prep,c}\vert$ on the aforementioned mobility KPIs of Section~\ref{sec:KPIs} are analyzed.
+The mobility performances of the 3GPP and RE RACH procedures and BELL approach is investigated for both CHO and BHO, and for the given scenario in Figure \ref{fig:environment}.
+To this end, the impact of different beam access thresholds $ \xi_\textrm{access} $ values and number of prepared beams $ N_\textrm{B} = \vert B_\textrm{prep,c}\vert$ on the aforementioned mobility KPIs of Section~\ref{sec:KPIs} are analyzed.
 Figure~\ref{fig:CHO} and Figure~\ref{fig:BHO} show the number $ N_\textrm{HOF} $ of handover failures per UE$\cdot$minutes (UE$\cdot$min) with solid line on the left axis and CBRA ratio $ R_\textrm{CBRA} $ with dashed line on the right axis as a function of $ \xi_\textrm{access} $ (in dB) for CHO and BHO, respectively.
-The results are shown for both proposed and 3GPP RACH procedures as well as for different number of prepared beams $ N_\textrm{B}=1 $ and $ N_\textrm{B}=4 $.
+The results of 3GPP and RE RACH procedures are shown for different number of prepared beams $ N_\textrm{B}=1 $ and $ N_\textrm{B}=4 $.
+Performance of BELL approach on CHO is also illustrated in Figure~\ref{fig:CHO} for different RACH procedures and $ N_\textrm{B} $.